opoupeney/dfd/source/devguide/web-gcs/webgc-prop-main-whiteframe.rst

 Whiteframe
 ==========

-Sets the value for the allows elevation shadow of the JSON :term:`GC` called the Whiteframe.
+Sets the value for the elevation shadow of an element :term:`GC` called the Whiteframe.
+The value is in :term:`dp` units, the higher the value of the dp the more shadow depth the element will have which helps the user the perception of which object is above the other.

 .. image:: ../../images/devguide/dfx-prop-main-whiteframe.png